51 Elliot Street

 Is there any updates as to when construction is planned to begin?
 In 2020 an estimate of early second quarter of 2021 was given.

-Anonymous asked over 3 years ago
+Anonymous asked almost 4 years ago

 The rezoning application has not yet been formally considered by Council (i.e. Bylaw readings) and a date for that consideration has not yet been set.
 Should the rezoning be adopted, the applicant would need to apply for necessary building permits and begin coordinating construction activities.
 At this time, and pending Council approval, it is not anticipated that construction would happen until late 2021 at the earliest.